Skip to content

 The life of a Notebook

 A notebook is made up of cells.
-A cell is asscociated with a language (for example, sql, cl, or markdown).
+A cell is associated with a language (for example, sql, cl, or markdown).
 Cells (other than markdown) can be executed.
 Each cell has a result and typically gets rendered below the cell input after execution.

 Execution is different for each language type: